 A three-member elected Board of Commissioners governs the District.
 The Board assumes responsibility for the adoption of this plan; and will work with the Executive Director of the Skagit Drainage and Irrigation Districts Consortium to oversee its implementation.
 Funding comes primarily through assessments.
-The district's boundaries are shown on in the map provided at the end of this plan.

-- Governing Authority The district is governed by three elected commissioners serving six year terms - Population Served-approximately 20,000/2018 - Land Area Served-approximately 7,000 acres - 2018 Assessed Value \$ 3,000,000,000/2018 - Land Area Owned-20 acres - List of Critical Infrastructure/Equipment Owned by the Jurisdiction:
+- Governing Authority- The district is governed by three elected commissioners serving six year terms - Population Served-approximately 20,000/2018 - Land Area Served-approximately 7,000 acres - 2018 Assessed Value-\$ 3,000,000,000/2018 - Land Area Owned-20 acres - List of Critical Infrastructure/Equipment Owned by the Jurisdiction:

-Dike 12 Headquarters \$ 3,000,000
+Dike 12 Headquarters

 No Name Slough/Telegraph Tidegates \$ 1,000,000

 Pump Station \$ 500,000

 Equipment \$ 2,000,000